NuevoFoundation/workshops/content/english/linux-basics/activity-11.md

 ---
-title: " Activity 11 - Store and protect files."
+title: "Activity 11 - Store and protect files"
 description: "Use Linux commands to compress and archive files."
-date: 2020-07-08
+date: 2020-09-17
+prereq: "None."
+difficulty: "Intermediate"
 weight: 14
-translationKey: "linux-basics-activity-11"
 ---

-*Thanks so much for helping us fix the machine!
+*Thanks so much for helping us fix my machine!
 Now let's get everything up into one nice package.*

 ### Secure your files, so they don't get tampered with again

 `tar` is a command that creates and extracts archived files.

+{{% notice info %}}
+An archive is a collection of archive files.
+An archive file holds the compressed data of one or more files.
+{{% /notice %}}

 The format is: `tar [filenames]`.

 | flags | Uses |